 GENERAL FringeNYC INFORMATION

-In the summer of 2013, The Seventeenth Annual New York International Fringe Festival will present approximately 200 national and international theater and performance companies in 20 venues located across downtown New York City.
-In 2012, nearly 70,000 people attended FringeNYC.
+In the summer of 2015, The Nineteenth Annual New York International Fringe Festival will present approximately 200 national and international theater and performance companies in 20 venues located across downtown New York City.
+In 2014, nearly 70,000 people attended FringeNYC.

 RESPONSIBILITIES: If your show is accepted to the festival, you are given a slot in which to produce your show.
 We are NOT producing your show, we are merely presenting it.
 You or your producing organization must hire your own cast, crew, and staff, secure your own rights, and run your own rehearsals, etc. Yes, we have a vested interest in your success.
 We’ve built this festival in order to give you the best chance possible.
 But we cannot handle details of your show.
 Please do not call or email and ask our two staff members or any of our volunteers to do the “legwork” to make your show a success.
 We cannot arrange rehearsal space, housing, transportation, or printing for you.
 You’ll have to be responsible for that yourselves.